Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Results

-In Figure~\ref{RS_Reg1_Selection_Seen}, the full posterior predictions for the reduction degree are shown for two selected operation points from regime 1, which have been used during calibration.
-An overview of the results for all operation points in regime 1 is given in Appendix~\ref{AP_CaliResultsAll}, Figures~\ref{AP_Reg1_FullPostPredPDFsA-F} and~\ref{AP_Reg1_FullPostPredPDFsG-R}.
+An overview of the full posterior predictions for the reduction degree for all operation points in regime 1 is given in Appendix~\ref{AP_CaliResultsAll}, Figures~\ref{AP_Reg1_FullPostPredPDFsA-F} and~\ref{AP_Reg1_FullPostPredPDFsG-R}.
 It is observed that the PDF curves differ in width and also on how well the mean prediction fits the experimental value.
-The same is observed for a selection of operation points from regime 2, which have been seen by the calibration, as shown in Figure~\ref{RS_Reg2_Selection_Seen}.
-However, for the operation points of regime 2, the width of the curves is significantly lower than for regime 1, which has already been observed for the model parameters.
+The same holds for regime 2, for which the full posterior predictions are shown in Figure~\ref{AP_Reg2_ALLOPS_FullPostPredPDFsI-N} and~\ref{AP_Reg2_ALLOPS_FullPostPredPDFsO-R}.
 As the ABC method has been used for likelihood evaluation (see Section~\ref{TB_Likelihood}), it is expected that the deviation between the mean prediction and the experimental value is on average in the order of the standard deviation, at least for samples of the parameter vector $\bm{\tilde{\alpha}}$ with a high posterior value.
 In Table~\ref{AP_Reg1_Pred_MeanExpDev2Stddev}, the experimental reduction degrees reported by Sohn \cite{Sohn2023}, the mean calibrated values, deviation between the mean prediction and experimental value as well as twice the standard deviation, as width of the $1\sigma$-interval around the mean, are listed for all operation points used in regime 1.
-For the deviation and (twice) the standard deviation, also average values for all points, and the points seen during calibration, are given, respectively.
+For the deviation and (twice) the standard deviation, also average values for all points are given, respectively.
 It is observed that the average (single) standard deviation is approximately the average deviation for the seen points from regime 1.
 Also for regime 2, the average standard deviation of the seen points fits quite well to the average deviation between mean predictions and experimental values, with the average standard deviation being even a bit higher than the averaged deviation \footnote{Note, that the ABC condition is only influencing the likelihood for each single sample $\bm{\tilde\alpha}$.
 However, both the mean standard deviation for single samples as well as the posterior standard deviation of the mean predictions contribute to the total standard deviation, which means the condition should be approximately fulfilled for the full posterior distributions as well. }.